ssvassiliev/Basics_of_Computers/_episodes/04-Using_computer.md

 <-----------------> 1h 50min

+## Package managers
+All the operating systems depend on a set of software applications to carry out user intended tasks.
+In the early days, applications were tested against bugs before release to provide a better user experience.
+Now the software application is released with the intent to apply bug fixes in new versions.
+Moreover, each application has its updater, or the user has had to figure out how to obtain the upgraded software release.

+Linux adopted the timely software management practice by creating packaging formats, software packages, and unique installation tools.
+This article discusses how the software package installation process upgraded from tarball package installation to DEB and RPM package management.

+Linux comes with a package manager installed by default.
+A package manager is a piece of software that allows you to install, update, and uninstall programs from the terminal, just by entering a few commands.

+They're super helpful, especially when you're installing and uninstalling things constantly, as it's much more efficient to install programs through package managers than manually.

+Mac's package managers are called (HomeBrew, MacPorts).
+Not installed by default.
+[HomeBrew](https://brew.sh) is the most widely used package manager.

+On GNU/Linux, the default package manager depends on the distro.
+For example, Ubuntu comes with APT, Arch comes with Pacman, and so on.

+All package managers function in a similar way, but there are some differences in the syntax used for each.
+It's also important to mention that you can install and run a different package manager than the default.

+Windows Package Manager winget command-line tool is bundled with Windows 11 and modern versions of Windows 10 by default as the App Installer.

+Chocolatey

 ## 28. Keyboard

 Keyboards come in many styles or layouts.
 The various models differ from shape, size and feel.
 The most common keyboard layout is the standardized 104-key US keyboard.
 This layout has seven groups of keys.